CubityFirst/skyblockguides/docs/Technical/Setting up a VM.md

 :::danger[New Guide]

 I reserve the right not to help with specific VM-related issues if you experience issues.
+Some base level technical knowledge is required to follow this guide.

 If you find a mistake in this document, please ping me (`cubityfirst`) in the [Elite Farmers Discord](https://discord.gg/farms)
 :::